Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 Click on a question to reveal the answer.

-Does AI-Mastering make sense for a 100 Vinyl pressing?
+Does AI-Mastering make sense if I only press 100 Vinyl records?

 Yes.
 For small runs, the cost of a cutting engineer is relatively high compared to pressing costs.
-A Soundplate for 17 Euro per track results in an LP for under 200 Euro mastering cost – suitable for a 100-run.
+Soundplate for 17 Euro per track results in an LP for under 200 Euro mastering cost – which fits a 100-run.

 Can DACH pressing providers accept Soundplate files?